xcanchal/scrum-poker/README.md

 # 🃏Scrum poker app

-Scrum poker application to be used in sprint plannings.
+Scrum poker application to be used in remote sprint plannings.

 ## Technologies